 Arrived Homes targets a five to seven year investment horizon, so they haven’t sold a home yet.
-As such, there’s no historical data on their success in buying homes that appreciate.
+As such, there’s no historical data on their confirmed success in buying homes that appreciate in value.

-Federal Reserve data shows that the average appreciation of home prices since 1980 has increased 4.22% per year.
-Ideally, Arrived Homes and their ability to be selective about which markets to purchase in can produce higher returns than the median.
-But of course, that’s no guarantee of that.
+Federal Reserve data shows that the average appreciation of home prices since 1980 has increased by 4.22% per year.
+Ideally, Arrived Homes can use its ability to be selective about which markets to purchase in to produce higher returns than the median.
+But of course, there’s no guarantee of that.